Tinuanandh/PRODIGY_ML_01/README.md

 Welcome to my first machine learning project!
 The primary objective of this project is to predict prices using machine learning techniques.
 I have conducted a basic Exploratory Data Analysis (EDA) on the dataset and implemented three different models.
 The goal is to compare these models and determine the best-performing one for price prediction.

+## Important Note

+ The IDE used was Juypter Notebook hence the codes will be in the ipnb (i python note book) format .

 ## Exploratory Data Analysis (EDA)

 I began by thoroughly exploring the dataset to gain a deeper understanding of its characteristics.
 This involved analyzing data distributions, identifying outliers, handling missing values, and visualizing key trends.
 EDA played a crucial role in informing subsequent modeling decisions and ensuring a comprehensive understanding of the data.